Hunting in Texas is a pretty big deal, especially around my house. My family's favorite way to enjoy venison is Chicken Fry.

 In the last few years, she has added curry powder to the flour mixture, which adds an incredible flavor.

-You might want to try it next time you chicken fry some steak
+You might want to try it next time you chicken fry some steak.

 We do a double dipping when we batter the steak.

-Be sure you double dip all your meat at one time before you start frying it.
+all your meat at one time before you start frying it.

-She batters all her steak, lays it on a tray, and then starts to fry, being sure not to put too many in the skillet at one time so as not to crowd them while they fry.
+to fry, being sure not to put too many in the skillet at once so as not to crowd

 This ensures that they fry evenly.